//What is a Community Cat?

 Can I keep a community cat as a pet?

-Adult community cats are not pets and they already have a home – the outdoors.
-Most are very fearful and distrustful of humans and therefore are un-adoptable.
+Adult community cats are not pets and live outdoors.
+While there are always exceptions, community cats that are true feralsare ver y fearful and distrustful of humans and therefore are un-adoptable.
 Confining them inside a home is like keeping them in captivity for life.
 If you want a pet, it’s best to adopt a tame cat from a shelter, as they all desperately need loving homes.

-Feral kittens, on the other hand, can often become pets, provided they are socialized at an early age.
+Kittens born to community cats can often become pets, provided they are socialized at an early age.
 Kittens up to around 12 weeks can be tamed relatively easily.
 However, the older the kittens get, the harder it is to tame them.
-If they aren’t socialized in time, they will usually remain feral and unadoptable.
+If they aren’t socialized in time, they will usually remain too feral to be adopted.

 What happens if I just ignore community cats?

 If you ignore homeless cats, they will continue to breed.
-Cats can start having litters when they’re only four months old and can have three to four litters a year, usually with five to six kittens per litter.
+Cats can start having litters when they’re only four months old and can have three to four litters a year.
 This is why TNR is the only humane, effective solution to control the homeless cat population.

-What are FixNation’s free services for community cats?
+What programs does FixNation’s offer for community cats?

-FixNation offers free spay/neuter services for homeless cats.
-Whether stray or feral, all community cats are eligible for free services, including spay/neuter surgery, a rabies vaccine, a feline distemper (FVRCP) vaccine, a flea treatment, de-worming, fluids, an antibiotic, pain medication and an eartip for identification purposes.
+FixNation supports local clinics that provide free spay/neuter services for homeless cats.
+Services include spay/neuter surgery, rabies vaccine, feline distemper (FVRCP) vaccine, flea treatment (if needed), fluids, an antibiotic, pain medication and an eartip for identification purposes.

 What is an eartip?

 Eartipping is the universal symbol to easily identify at a safe distance that a homeless cat has been fixed.
-This involves “tipping” the upper one centimeter of the cat’s right ear so that it’s straight across instead of coming up into a point.
+This involves “tipping” the upper tip of the cat’s right ear so that it’s straight across instead of coming up into a point.
 This is done while the cat is under anesthesia so it is painless and doesn’t significantly alter the appearance of the cat.
-Eartips allow trappers, caregivers, vet clinics and Animal Control to see at a glance that a cat has been fixed.
+Eartips allow trappers, caregivers, vet clinics and Animal Control and general public to see at a glance that a cat has already been fixed.

 I have homeless cats in my neighborhood.
 Where do I start?